kristiansandratama/travelling-salesman-problem-dynamic-programming/README.md

 This repository contains an implementation of dynamic programming to find the shortest path from the travelling salesman problem (TSP).
 In this case, the salesman needs to visit each city once without returning to the start city.

-## Setup
+## Getting Started

 Replace the distance_matrix variable value with the distances between each pair of cities in square matrix form.
-Then pick a start city.
 ```python
 distance_matrix = [
     [0, 328, 259, 180, 314, 294, 269, 391],